-Friendship in marriage is cultivated and nurtured through years in married life.
+Friendship in marriage is cultivated and nurtured through years of married life.
 If you feel emotionally and physically apart, you can still build the power to nurture your friendship to desired levels.

 Marital responsibilities play a big role in widening the gap between couples, but the power of friendship in marriage can help overcome it.

-This article discusses some of the practical ideas to maintain a friendship in marriage.
+This article discusses some practical ideas to maintain a friendship in marriage.

 1. Spending quality time together